 My employer didn’t pay me for a stat holiday.
 Is this legal?

 Maybe.
-Some employees aren’t eligible for statutory holiday pay.
-To be eligible, you must have:
+Some workers aren’t eligible for statutory holiday pay.
+To be eligible:

-- been employed for 30 calendar days before the statutory holiday, and
+- you must have been employed for 30 calendar days before the statutory holiday, and

-- have worked or earned wages on at least 15 of the 30 days immediately before the statutory holiday.
+- you must have worked or earned wages on at least 15 of the 30 days immediately before the statutory holiday.

 For more information, see our guidance on working on a statutory holiday.